nodejs-mobile/prebuild-for-nodejs-mobile/README.md

 ## Usage

-Specify one of the supported targets:
+`cd` into the folder that contains your native addon (folder containing the `package.json`) and then run `prebuild-for-nodejs-mobile`, specifying one of the supported targets:

 ```sh
 $ npx prebuild-for-nodejs-mobile